 What we can learn from Estee Lauder’s marketing savvy:

 - ‘Telephone, Telegraph, Tell-a Woman’ is one of her famous quotes, referring to word of mouth referrals.
-She was of the opinion that if a woman likes one of her products, she would spread the good news far and wide.
+Believing that if a woman likes one of her products, she would spread the good news far and wide.

 - She would let her friends test her new perfume creations; not being guided by their comments but rather by the awakening (smiling) response of their eyes ‘now this is gorgeous’!